Starting a Shipping Company in Indonesia

 Laws in Indonesia Which Are Related to Shipping Companies

 One of the most important shipping laws in Indonesia is Law No. 17 of 2008.
-This law stipulates that:

-• Any costs or damages which have been suffered as a result of a collision between two or more vessels due to a force of nature are to be borne by the respective owners of the vessels.
+• Any costs or damages which have been suffered as a result of a collision between two or more vessels due to a force of nature are borne by the respective owners of the vessels.

 • If two or more vessels are considered to be at fault during a collision, the owners of the vessels will proportionately and collectively bear the costs of the collision.

 There are several other laws related to Indonesia-based shipping companies.
 Marine casualty laws, for example, are in force to remove ambiguities in solving marine casualty cases when they occur.
 The Indonesian shipping laws also state requirements related to pollution; they state that it is the responsibility of crew members to prevent and mitigate pollution which is or would be emitted from their vessels.
-Vessel owners and operators are also required to insure their vessels against pollution and its effects.
+Vessel owners and operators must also insure their vessels against pollution and its effects.
 A further law also requires vessel owners to insure their vessels against wreck removal.

 Conclusion